 Dates & Date Sugar

-The beauty of this cake is the method in which it is sweetened.
+The beauty of this cake is the method by which it is sweetened.
 A month or so ago, I had this delightful carrot cake smoothie bowl at Clean Juice with chopped dates and I realized how marvelous the combination was!
-Dates are a sticky sweet fruit that have a high sugar content but a low glycemic index and are packed with nutrition, best to be consumed in moderation 3.
+Dates are a sticky-sweet fruit that has a high sugar content but a low glycemic index and are packed with nutrition, best to be consumed in moderation 3.
 They are fantastic in other bake and no-bake recipes as well, such as my Cherry Chocolate Date Energy Bars, as they both sweeten your dish naturally as well as help hold the other ingredients together.

 While researching less processed alternatives to sugar a while back, I read that date sugar is the most nutritious alternative you can choose 2.
 I bought a bag of it to experiment with the taste, and honestly you tend to have to use a lot of it to get near the same amount of sweetness as you would with sugar.
 Therefore, most of the bag has been in my pantry eagerly waiting to be married into this delicious beet date carrot cake!

 Beets & Carrots

 It would be remiss of me to not mention the benefits of carrots and beets.
 Carrots, as many knows, are most notable for their vitamin A content.
 They have a lot of other benefits, such as their high fiber content and low glycemic index, as well as many other vitamins, minerals, and antioxidants4.
 Their sweet flavor and low glycemic index make them ideal for a healthier alternative dessert.